echeran/smile-of-murugan/webbook/chapter02.md

 modern writing of our days.
-This fact was expressed in a very happy formulation by A. K. Ramanujan in his excellent book The *Interior* *Landscape* (1967): "Tamil, one of the two classical languages of

-India, is the only language of contemporary India which is recognizably continuous with a classical past”.
+This fact was expressed in a very happy formulation by A. K. Ramanujan in his excellent book The *Interior* *Landscape* (1967): "Tamil, one of the two classical languages of India, is the only language of contemporary India which is recognizably continuous with a classical past”.

-_
-This fact the relation between tradition and modernity-has, too, been the source of constant tension: contemporary Tamil literature has to carry the splendid but massive burden of an uninterrupted tradition and classical heritage, and sometimes the burden seems
+This fact-the relation between tradition and modernity-has, too, been the source of constant tension: contemporary Tamil literature has to carry the splendid but massive burden of an uninterrupted tradition and classical heritage, and sometimes the burden seems